Getting started

 — Typeconst Threshold = Float64

-Threshold value for meaningfulness measures.
+Threshold value type for MeaningfulnessMeasure

 See also gconfidence